intel/stacks/dlrs/dlrs.rst

 Use Jupyter Notebook
 ********************

-This example uses the `PyTorch with OpenBLAS`_ container image.
+This example uses the `PyTorch for Ubuntu`_ container image.
 After it is downloaded, run the Docker image with :command:`-p` to specify the shared port between the container and the host.
 This example uses port 8888.